postgresml/postgresml/pgml-extension/examples/dbt/embeddings/README.md

 ```
 Here's a summary of the key parameters:

-- `splitter_name:` Specifies the name of the splitter, set as "recursive_character".
+- `splitter_name`: Specifies the name of the splitter, set as "recursive_character".
-- `splitter_parameters:` Defines the parameters for the splitter, such as a chunk size of 100 and a chunk overlap of 20.
+- `splitter_parameters`: Defines the parameters for the splitter, such as a chunk size of 100 and a chunk overlap of 20.
-- `task:` Indicates the task being performed, specified as "embedding".
+- `task`: Indicates the task being performed, specified as "embedding".
-- `model_name:` Specifies the name of the model to be used, set as "intfloat/e5-base".
+- `model_name`: Specifies the name of the model to be used, set as "intfloat/e5-base".
-- `query_string:` Provides a query string, set as 'Lorem ipsum 3'.
+- `query_stringd`: Provides a query string, set as 'Lorem ipsum 3'.
-- `limit:` Specifies a limit of 2, indicating the maximum number of results to be processed.
+- `limit`: Specifies a limit of 2, indicating the maximum number of results to be processed.

 These configuration parameters offer a specific setup for the task, allowing for customization and flexibility in performing embeddings with the chosen splitter, model, table, query, and result limit.